 The procedures specified in 4.2.3.1a shall be compatible with the safety requirements and personnel control requirements at the facility where the operations are conducted.

+This includes compliance with range safety requirements, transportation requirements.
+These can drive specific safety factors or acceptance tests.

 ECSS-E-ST-32-02_0260007

 Step-by-step directions shall be written with such a detail to unambiguously describe the operation.